hopsoft/universalid/README.md

 Universal ID leverages both [MessagePack](https://msgpack.org/) and [Brotli](https://github.com/google/brotli) _(a combo built for speed and best-in-class data compression)_.
 When combined, these libraries are up to 30% faster and within 2-5% compression rates compared to Protobuf. <a title="Source" href="https://g.co/bard/share/e5bdb17aee91">↗</a>

-Universal ID opens the flood gates with a deluge of powerful yet easily implemented [**solutions** ↗](docs/use_cases.md) across a variety of problem domains.
+Universal ID introduces a paradigm shift and enables straightforward simple [**solutions** ↗](docs/use_cases.md) for a variety of complex problem domains.

 > [!TIP]
 > All the code examples below can be tested on your local machine.
 Just clone the repo _(↑or use Gitpod above↑)_ and run `bin/console` to begin exploring.